mff-uk/dataspecer/content/en/docs/projects/api.md

 Now that the input of the program is already considered, output may be discussed.
 As said, once the user clicks "Generate OpenAPI Specification" button corresponding OAS is presented to the user.
-Generated OAS consists of following sections:
+Generated OAS consists of following sections/constructs:

 -   **openapi** -- specifies the version of OpenAPI (3.0.0)
 -   **info** -- specifies information regarding OAS, in particular: API